htcondor/htcondor/docs/admin-manual/ap-policy-configuration.rst

 though, is relatively high.
 In addition to writing to the disk, the schedd uses the fsync system call to force all the data onto the disk.
 By default, this file named job_queue.log is written to the :macro:`SPOOL` directory.
-However, if the :macro:`JOB_QUEUE_LOG` will override this path.
+However, the configuration option :macro:`JOB_QUEUE_LOG` will override this path.
 Setting :macro:`JOB_QUEUE_LOG` to point to a file on a solid state or nvme drive will make the schedd faster.
 Ideally, this path should be on a filesystem that only holds this file.